liuhongbo/DesktopIppOAuth/README.md

 DesktopIppOAuth
 ==============

 A Library for desktop application to get the OAuth Access Token of Intuit Partner Platform Rest APIs.
-It uses a OWIN selfhost web api 2.0 to receive the OAuth callback so that you don't need to implment a separated web site just for receiving the tokens.
+The .Net 4.5 library uses a OWIN selfhost web api 2.0 to receive the OAuth callback so that you don't need to implment a separated web site just for receiving the tokens.
+The .Net 4.0 library uses asp.net self host web api since OWIN only build on top of .NET 4.5.

 Quick Start